locomote-sh/ios-pwa-banner/README.md

 ## TODO
 - Show banner only for version post iOS 11.3.
+- Improve on images sizes: they should be svg or multiple sizes of png.
 - Convert JS to module and load as module instead of script.